 Northstar California plans to close for the season April 30, 2023 (pending weather and snow quality) !
 Who else is ready to hit the slopes?

 Here is the Frog Family's Northstar California Guide!

 Northstar California Lift Tickets

 For the best savings on lift tickets, purchase lift tickets more than seven days in advance.
 If you will be skiing multiple days, buying multi-day tickets will provide you the best savings.
 Want flexibility?
-Northstar multi-day lift tickets purchased for three or more days can be used at Northstar, Heavenly or Kirkwood.
+You can use Northstar multi-day lift tickets (purchased for three or more days) at Northstar, Heavenly or Kirkwood.
 (Learn more about the other ski resorts with our handy ski resort decision matrix.)
 Hold on to your EpicDay card/lift ticket, because you can add days for future trips to it.
-And stay tuned because you’ll be able to purchase lift tickets and packages through Undercover Tourist starting with the 2017-18 season!

 Northstar California Ski Rentals

 You can save 20 percent by booking equipment rentals online.
 Benefits also include convenient slope-side pickup (there are four slope-side locations) or free delivery to your hotel or condo.
 Did it snow overnight?
 If you want to swap your equipment out for skis that are better for powder (or any changing condition), you swap rentals at any location for free.